coleterrell97/portfolio/README.md

 JS/suggestions.js: medium difficulty leetcode project.
 Function is provided an array of products and a search word.
 Purpose of this function is to show the top 3 (ordered lexicographically) search results for each entered character of the search word.
 Example: products = ["mobile","mouse","moneypot","monitor","mousepad"], searchWord = "mouse" -- output = [[ 'mobile', 'moneypot', 'monitor' ],[ 'mobile', 'moneypot', 'monitor' ],[ 'mouse', 'mousepad' ],[ 'mouse', 'mousepad' ],[ 'mouse', 'mousepad' ]]

+WebDevProjects/SudokuSolver: Webpage designed using HTML, CSS, and Javascript that implements a sudoku game with a selection of prebuilt games that populate the board at random.
+Plans to develop an auto-solver for this site.